KateHickey26/the-jam-session/README.md

 - Colour co-ordinate the albums for the number you've picked
 - Email log in
 - Submit your votes and then get emailed the pick when everyone's voted
+- In Vercel → Project → Settings → Environment Variables
+    Add the same two keys:
+	•	NEXT_PUBLIC_SUPABASE_URL
+	•	NEXT_PUBLIC_SUPABASE_ANON_KEY
+	•	Redeploy.
+(Locally you’re already using .env.local.)
+- Add aI emails with info about the album or band of the fortnight